xianglusoc/xianglusoc.github.io/index.md

 - Lu, Xiang.
 “Reimagining Roots and Relations: Perceptions of Middle Eastern and North African (MENA) Muslims Among Hui Internal Migrants in a Global Market Town.”
 (Under review)

 - Lu, Xiang, Junzhe Chen, Anqi Liu, Xuming Hu, and Hui Xiong.
 “Colorism in Contemporary Advertisements and Fashion Magazines: A Computational Visual Analysis.”
 (In preparation)

 - Lu, Xiang.
-“Discursive Construction of the Chinese Nation: A Topic Modeling Analysis of the Shifting Themes of ‘Zhonghua Minzu’ in Chinese Official Media, 1946-2023.”
-(In preparation)

-- Lu, Xiang.
 Between Markets and Minarets: Sino-Muslims Navigating the Crossroads of China-Arab Trade (book manuscript in preparation).